 David Puttnam will draw upon his own distinguished career as a filmmaker to discuss the philosophy of film, the grammar and the language of film through critical and practical analysis.

-Students attend workshops on script development, casting, budgeting/ scheduling, relevant software (e.g. Movie Magic), locations and contracts/ legals.
+You'll attend workshops on script development, casting, budgeting/scheduling, relevant software (e.g. Movie Magic), locations and contracts/legals.

 Film Lab (optional)

-Space is created for students to develop and workshop their work for TV or film based work around cold reading of their respective scripts within the group.
+Space is created for you to develop and workshop your work for TV or film-based work, around cold reading of your scripts within the group.

 Transnational Cinemas: Screen and Practice (optional)

-Structured around weekly screenings and seminars students will explore films in theory and practice.
+Structured around weekly screenings and seminars, this module explores films in theory and practice.